 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

 Women are leaving having children until later in life.
 We are becoming a world of older mothers.
 The average age at which a mother has her first child in the UK is now 30.
 Quite a few women are waiting until their 40s to try and conceive.
 I was 43 when I got pregnant for the first time.
-So what are the pros and cons of having a baby at 40 plus and being an older mother?
+So what are the pros and cons of having a baby at 40 plus and being an older mum.